Rover P5 Coupe restoration

 Update: Restoration Progress – May 2020.

-• Richard Barca
+1. Richard Barca says:

 I think the end result will be stunning.
 I’m hoping to restore a Mk111 3 litre coup in early 2020.
 My major concern is upholstery/seats.
 Cost and type of fabric most practicle, leather or vinyl.
 I hope we can converse as I go down the restoring project.